IGT ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of December 13, 2022 in the Class Action Filed on Behalf of International Game Technology PLC Shareholders

-NEW YORK, Oct.
-25, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of International Game Technology PLC (NYSE: IGT) alleging that the Company violated federal securities laws.
+NEW YORK, Nov.
+1, 2022 /PRNewswire/ -- the Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of International Game Technology PLC (NYSE: IGT) alleging that the Company violated federal securities laws.

 Class Period: March 16, 2018 to August 29, 2022